 A South Indian cafeteria below a Hindu Temple in Flushing, Temple Canteen is well known among the Indian community and the most serious of Indian food enthusiasts.
 Originally the food here was just made as an offering to the gods, but now it’s an offering to you, too.
 Everything on the menu is vegetarian, and you won’t find better dosas in town.
 On your way out, make sure to peruse the gift shop.

 You’ll find some of the very best tandoori chicken in NYC at Dhaba, a Punjabi spot in Murray Hill.
-You wouldn’t be making a bad decision by eating tikka masala or biryani here during the $13 lunch buffet, but you should prioritize dinner and focus your attention on the tandoor section of the menu.
-All of the meat tastes like it’s been marinated for days before it reaches your mouth in all of its smoky, and spicy glory.
-Plus they’re open till 1am on Fridays and Saturdays so you can treat this spot as a pitstop on your way to bed.
+You wouldn’t be making a bad decision by eating tikka masala or biryani here during the lunch buffet, but you should prioritize dinner and focus your attention on the tandoor section of the menu.
+All of the meat tastes like it’s been marinated for days before it reaches your mouth in all of its smoky, spicy glory.

 A hypothetical TV-infomercial for Indian Accent would go something like this: “Hey, business powerhouses of Midtown!
 Are you sick and tired of the same old lunch spots?
 Do you need to impress your clients or your incredibly boring boss with filled kulcha breads and precious scoops of delicious kolhapuri salad in the middle of large white plates?
 Come on down to Indian Accent on 56th Street and be the hero of the office.”
-While they do have a la carte and tasting menu options for both lunch and dinner, the best value is the $38 prix fixe lunch that comes with two courses of your choice.
+Stop by for dinner, and you can choose between a three-course and a four-course prix fixe meal.

 Vatan is essentially an all-you-can-eat buffet where you never have to stand up to get seconds, thirds, or fourths of mini samosas and chana masala.
-This is a completely vegetarian Gujarati-style spot in Kips Bay where you pay $34 for three courses, and you can ask for as many refills as you want.
-Each course comes on a big metal tray (called a thali) with a about twelve different dishes.
+This is a completely vegetarian Gujarati-style spot in Kips Bay where you pay roughly $40 for three courses, and you can ask for as many refills as you want.
+Each course comes on a big metal tray (called a thali) with about 12 different dishes.
 Our favorites are the fried potato dumplings, the bhaji with spinach and corn, and the sweet and sticky gulab jamun dessert.
 Even without the prix fixe situation, eating here will feel special—your table will have a thatched roof over it, and you’ll sit next to a wishing well and a massive tree.
 It’s the opposite of the Apple store, in a great way.

 Midtown East has no shortage of establishments with white tablecloths that serve as appropriate backdrops for anyone coming from a 5pm budget meeting.
-Chola has all of those things, but it’s special because, as soon as you eat a dosa filled with lentils or bhindi sasuralwali (spiced okra), you’ll forget about Steve’s twenty-minute question he chose to save until the end of the meeting.
+Chola is one such place, but as soon as you eat one of their dosas filled with lentils or the bhindi sasuralwali, you’ll forget about Steve’s twenty-minute question he chose to save until the end of the meeting.
 The menu ranges from Northern and Southern specialties, including a lot of seafood options.
 If you order like we do, dinner will come out to about $50 per person, but it’s worth it, especially if you get lemon rice on the side.

-This restaurant is specifically known for their incredible butter chicken - it’s rich, cooked in a clay oven, and eating it will probably make you want to lie down for several hours.
-Moti Mahal Delux is one of approximately 100 locations in the world (mostly in South Asia) and the owners also run Awadh on the UWS and Bhatti Indian Grill in Midtown East.
+This restaurant is specifically known for their incredible butter chicken.
+It’s rich and cooked in a clay oven, and eating it will probably make you want to lie down for several hours.
+Moti Mahal Delux is one of approximately 100 locations in the world (mostly in South Asia), and the owners also run Bhatti Indian Grill in Midtown East.

 Another high-end Indian experience worth trying at least once.
 The food at Junoon is not a huge departure from what you might find in a less expensive Indian restaurant in Midtown.
 But the difference is that you’ll have a white napkin in your lap while you’re here, and you can order a flight of Indian whiskey.
-We’d recommend having a business lunch at Junoon, when you can get a 3-course prix fixe for $37 and a two-course prix fixe for $30.
+We’d recommend having a business lunch at Junoon, when you can choose from a few prix fixe meals that cost less than $50.

 Tamarind is probably the best known Indian restaurant downtown.
-It’s pretty fancy (they only allow children above the age of six) but the Northern Indian food is also incredibly good.
-Just count on the fact that your bill will be expensive.
-And since there aren’t a ton of upscale Indian options in Tribeca this is a good one to know about when you need to impress clients who work in the area.
+It’s pretty fancy (they only allow children above the age of eight), but the Northern Indian food is also incredibly good.
+Just count on the fact that your meal will be expensive.
+Since there aren’t a ton of upscale Indian options in Tribeca, this is a good one to know about when you need to impress clients who work in the area.

 There aren’t many hidden happy places in Midtown, because, well, it’s mostly very crowded and depressing.
 But if you need somewhere to sneak away and ignore the 50 emails you have sitting in your inbox, we’d suggest going to Bengal Tiger.
 This is a low-key spot that’s up a flight of stairs on 56th street, and the best thing to order here is the three course prix fixe deal.
-For $21.95 you get your choice of appetizer, entree, and a delicious rice pudding for dessert.
-We especially like the chicken makhni, the sweet vinegar-y sauce that comes under the samosa, and that the hottest level of spice is actually as spicy as an HBO sex scene.
+You'll get your choice of appetizer, entree, and a delicious rice pudding for dessert.
+We especially like the chicken makhni and the sweet vinegary sauce that comes under the samosa, and we appreciate how the hottest level of spice is actually as spicy as an HBO sex scene.

 Much like an heiress in a jewelry store or a non-heiress at the prize counter of an arcade, all you have to do at Raja Sweets & Fast Food is point to what you want.
 There’s no menu at this counter-service spot in Jackson Heights, and it’s always packed with people drinking tea and eating chaat.
 We’d suggest ordering some fried things by the pound, like the excellent and crispy samosas and pakoras, plus a refrigerated dessert from their display case counter.
 Just know that Raja Sweets is cash-only and best for when you want something quick.

-You’ll know you’re standing in front of Haandi if you are also standing next to about 35 off duty taxi cabs.
+You’ll know you’re standing in front of Haandi if you're also standing next to about 35 off-duty cabs.
 This small restaurant just above the street on Lexington serves Pakistani and Indian things like mixed meat kabobs, mango shakes, and paratha, all cafeteria-style.
-You should really only go to Haandi if it’s past midnight or you have exactly ten minutes to eat food in Murray Hill.
-It’s open until 4am and you’ll be hard-pressed to spend more than $10 here.
+Stop by the next time you have exactly ten minutes to eat food in Murray Hill.
+You’ll find it challenging to spend more than $10 here.